-Resensation is a form of nerve repair you may want to consider if you are having a mastectomy and autologous breast reconstruction.
-Autologous breast reconstruction is where tissue from another part of your body is used to form the new breast.
-Resensation is a surgical technique performed during autologous reconstruction that reconnects the nerves in your chest with the nerves in the tissue used to form the breast, giving them the opportunity to regenerate.
+Resensation is a form of nerve repair you may want to consider if you are having a mastectomy and breast reconstruction.
+Resensation uses allograft nerve tissue to reconnect and bridge the gap between the nerves in your chest and the nerves in your reconstructed breast tissue.
 Over time, this can lead to regaining sensation in your chest and breasts.

 how long does it take for sensation to return?

 Nerves take time to regenerate, because they grow at a rate of about 1 mm/day.3 It may take several months after your surgery before you notice sensation returning, and the change in sensation can continue to develop for up to two years.4